Samorajs/Atypix/README.md

 ## Creating New Project

-To use Atypix, install it via npm:
+To start a new Project using Atypix, run the following command:

 ```bash
 npx create-atypix-app my-app